 Your initial involvement requires a minimum of 36 hours of in-depth classroom training on a variety of horticulture topics including botany, soils, pest management, entomology, plant pathology, weeds, and much more.
 This is intended to provide a basic understanding of horticultural concepts necessary to complete the volunteer service required for certification, as well as learning where to acquire additional information and resources in order to answer questions.

 - Attend one of two pre-training overview sessions

 - Complete the minimum 36 hours of Level 1 training

 - Achieve a 70% or better score on the final open-book exam

 - Complete at least 24 hours of volunteer service within one year of training (higher requirements may be imposed locally).

-- Lectures will be online at home, or in the UWEX office if you do not have Internet access at home
+- Lectures will be online at home, or in the UW-Extension office if you do not have internet access at home

 - This is run through the state office.
 For more information visit the state site.